 Dog ownership is one of the many greatest joys you can experience in life.
 Dogs are the ultimate example of unconditional love and teach us humans more lessons than we realize.
 I, along with my entire family, have so many memories and funny stories that will outweigh the heavy heart that comes with losing a pet.

 Dogs are goofy, uplifting and truly live up to the moniker of a best friend.
 I mean, who else will greet you every day like they had been waiting for you their whole life?

-Willie was a huge part of my life and a huge reason we (Chris, Dave and I) started Barkly, an on-demand pet care app.
+Willie was a huge part of my life and a huge reason we (Chris, Dave and I) started Barkly, a digital marketplace designed for local dog walkers across the country to manage and grow their businesses while keeping 100% of their commission.
 We consider Willie, Schroeder, and Atlas (our dogs) cofounders as much as we are.

 To help the sadness pass, I know the time will come to rescue another dog someday.
 But Willie will always have a huge space in my heart.
 He was the dog that taught me what the joys of pet parenthood are all about.
 And I hope everyone can experience this joy at some time in their lives.